thenerdery/dot-net-standards/Unit_Testing.md

 will help make sure you have a seam to isolate the subject under test.
 Unit tests SHOULD NOT connect to external or out of process services like databases or APIS.

-Integration tests, on the otherhand, exercise larger slices of the application.
+Integration tests, on the other hand, exercise larger slices of the application.
 They often do indeed connect to databases or third party services and do not use any significant mocking.

 Since integration tests tend to be slower to run and require more heavy-weight setup, you SHOULD prefer more unit tests than integration tests.
-Integration tests SHOULD be kept in a separate class library project (preferabe) or namespace to make it easier to exclude them from manual test runs in Visual Studio.
+Integration tests SHOULD be kept in a separate class library project (preferable) or namespace to make it easier to exclude them from manual test runs in Visual Studio.